HonraVT/PushFilter/README.md

 tested on Xenforo v2.3.7

-Prevent users from abusing the web push API by configuring your own server as an endpoint and turning it into a "webhook" to call scripts, bots, etc..
+Prevent users from abusing the web push API by configuring your own server/cloud functions as an endpoint and turning it into a "webhook" to call scripts, bots, etc..

 ![](https://i.imgur.com/vt3P735.png)